oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 #### Agent installation on host

-1. Install quantum plugin (same plugin as in the manager)
+1. Install Neutron plugin (same plugin as in the manager)
-2. Configure the quantum manger IP (rabbit_host =)
+2. Configure the Neutron manger IP (rabbit_host =)
 3. Run plugin self configuration (for creating the link of plugin.ini to the specific config)
 4. When using Linux Bridge only:
     1. Override file for creating a tap connected to dummy bridge